FAQs: Child Support

 New Jersey’s Child Support Guidelines can be difficult to navigate, especially when it comes to deviations from the guidelines.
 Besides guiding you through the process and completing the New Jersey Child Support Worksheet correctly and with your specific interests in mind, an attorney will make sure that income and expense figures are calculated correctly.
 An experienced attorney can also give you a good estimate of what amount of support you can expect to pay or receive.

-If you think you need help with your New Jersey child support case, you can contact the Law Offices of Peter Van Aulen at 201-845-7400 for a free consultation.
+If you think you need help with your New Jersey child support case, you can contact the Law Offices of Peter Van Aulen at 201-845-7400 for a consultation.